Reasoning in the Dark: Interleaved Vision-Text Reasoning in Latent Space: Method

 The objective of IVT-LR is to enable multimodal reasoning within the latent space.
 Inspired by ~\citet{deng2024implicitcot}, we adopt a multi-stage training strategy to progressively boost the model's reasoning capability.
 In the preprocessing stage, each reasoning trajectory is segmented into up to $N$ steps, followed by the final answer.
 At stage 0, as shown in Figure~\ref{fig:training}, the model is trained with standard CoT supervision, where all reasoning steps are explicitly generated to strengthen symbolic reasoning ability.
 Afterwards, the latent reasoning steps are progressively introduced within the $N$ stages: at each stage, one additional explicit reasoning step is replaced by a latent reasoning step, denoted by the special token \textit{<latent>}, beginning with the first step.
 In this way, the model learns to progressively substitute explicit reasoning using latent textual and visual representations while still being supervised on the final answer.

 Training is optimized using negative log-likelihood (NLL) loss, with supervision applied only to reasoning steps and the final answer.
 Latent reasoning steps and question tokens are masked out.
-This design ensures that the supervision signal is placed only on the reasoning steps and the final answer, guiding the model to anticipate subsequent inference rather than redundantly imitating the replaced explicit step.
+This design ensures that the supervision signal is placed only on the reasoning steps and the final answer, distinguishing our approach from standard knowledge distillation.
+Unlike distillation, which enforces alignment between student hidden states and a teacher’s explicit reasoning trajectory, our method avoids imposing a strict linear path.
 By avoiding excessive alignment between latent representations and explicit rationales, the model learns to internalize reasoning trajectories in latent space with essential image features, while still being driven toward correct final predictions.
+Compared to single-step fine-tuning, the proposed multi-stage training introduces additional stages but reuses the same backbone and training data, resulting in a moderate increase in training cost that remains practical and acceptable.